i-MSCP/plugins/incubator/OpenDKIM/README.md

 You can set the port in the file plugins/OpenDKIM/config.php Use min.
 4 and not more as 5 digits and not greater 65535 Default and fallback port is: 12345

+You can set trusted domains in the config.php.
+As default 127.0.0.1 and localhost are added

 ### AUTHORS AND CONTRIBUTORS